NickD428/challenge-7/Develop/Readme.md

   Contact me

   ## Tests
-  clone the repo and run it with nodejs
+  clone the repo and run it with the terminal

   ## Questions
   Project created by NickD428!